-This year’s rain storms have caused flooding in several states, such as Ohio, New York, and Pennsylvania.
+This year’s rain storms have caused flooding in several states, such as Toronto, Mississauga, Scarborough, and Hamilton.
 Homes that need cracked foundation repair or exterior basement waterproofing are at risk for allowing inches or even several feet of water to seep into basements.
+If you are wondering “what is a battery backup pump?” then we can answer that question and more with the following content.

 This could lead to water damage, mold, and other complications.
 The U.S. Federal Emergency Management Agency (FEMA) states that even a few inches could cause damage that will set a homeowner back thousands of dollars.